sghoseWI/DisclosUR/README.md

 Saptarshi:
 * Built Django templates and static files for models and views relating to each of the pages in our application.
 * These include responsive input form creation, dropdown menus, buttons, using bootstrap for HTML and CSS styling, and rendering Django tables.
-* Also made dynamic data visualizations in Tableau and Seaborn, set up Tableau public server data visualization hosting, and incorporated relevant visualizations to our front-end.
+* Also made dynamic data visualizations in Tableau and Seaborn, set up Tableau public server data visualization hosting, and incorporated relevant visualizations to our front-end templates and views.

 Sam:
 * OpenCorporates scrapers and database population script.